“What’s your movie?”

 I notice that the BSBI (Botanical Society of Great Britain and Ireland) at their virtual AGM had a session on a year of plants growing in the pavement.
 I think I caught a radio programme on the same theme a couple of months ago – absolutely fascinating.
 Sadly only 66 people had accessed the BSBI video on YouTube.
 Does that say something about our national priorities?

-asparagus autumn biodiversity chillies climate change climate emergency compost compost bins composting coronavirus covid 19 deep ecology earth environment environmental catastrophe environmental crisis Extinction rebellion field botany food security foraging garlic global climate crisis global heating growing chillies herbal medicine homelessness Hotbeds intensive farming lockdown meditation no-dig polytunnels potatoes preserving raised beds rats recycling rewilding Sourdough species extinctions sustainability technology water storage weeds wildflower meadows
+asparagus autumn biodiversity chillies climate change climate emergency compost bins composting coronavirus covid 19 deep ecology earth environment environmental catastrophe environmental crisis field botany food security foraging global climate crisis global heating green spirituality herbal medicine intensive farming locally sourcing lockdown marmalade meditation no-dig pickling and preserving polytunnels potatoes preserving raised beds rats recycling rewilding Sourdough species extinctions sustainability sustainable agriculture technology urban wildlife water storage weeds wildflower meadows